coffee2code/safe-function-call/README.md

 Helper functions for safely and easily calling PHP functions that may not be available at runtime.
 Can be used generally in PHP projects or in WordPress as a plugin (for which it has the requisite layout).

+This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/safe-function-call/

 ## Installation